-Thus Q is a $O(\alpha(n)(\log n)^2)$ approximate solution to the clustering problem on X with cost Γ .
+Thus Q is a $O(\alpha(n)(\log n)^2)$ approximate solution to the clustering problem on (X, d) with cost Γ .

-Due to Theorem 2 we see that the main difficulty in monotone clustering problems lies in the design of good approximation algorithms for them on ultrametrics.
-This is a generic reduction, and in many particular cases it might be possible use a case-specific analysis to improve the $O((\log n)^2)$ loss in the approximation factor.
-However, as a general reduction paradigm for clustering problems, Theorem 2 makes it clear why maximum gradient embeddings are so natural.
+Theorem 2 is a generic reduction, and in many particular cases it might be possible use a case-specific analysis to improve the $O((\log n)^2)$ loss in the approximation factor.
+However, as a general reduction paradigm for clustering problems, Theorem 2 makes it clear why maximum gradient embeddings are natural.